Sign Up & Save 10% |

 Jigsaw Strategies for Engaging Diverse Learners

-Our last blog introduced jigsaws as a way to foster critical thinking, collaboration, communication, and creativity skills in the classroom.
+Jigsaws are a great way to foster critical thinking, collaboration, communication, and creativity skills in the classroom.
 Jigsaws are also excellent for differentiating instruction to meet the needs of diverse learners.
 Check out these tips for using jigsaws to meet the needs of all your learners.

 Students from Culturally Diverse Backgrounds